Noa-Tyk/Speech-Controlled-3D-Hand/README.md

 In this project we create an algorithm which records data and trains a neural network used for speaker identification, and controls by speech commands a 3D printed prosthetic hand.

 ## Requirements
-This project was ran on a Windows 10 PC and in a Python 3 environment using anaconda.<br/>
+This project was ran on a Windows 10 PC and in a Python 3.5+ environment using anaconda.<br/>
 To run this project you will need to following libraries:<br/>
 * webrtcvad - `pip install webrtcvad`
 * pyaudio - `pip install pyaudio`
 * pyxDamerauLevenshtein - `pip install pyxDamerauLevenshtein`
+* numpy - `pip install numpy`
+* SpeechRecognition - `pip install SpeechRecognition`
+* matplotlib - `pip install matplotlib`
+* resemblyzer - `pip install resemblyzer`

 Run `pip install *library name*` for each library mentioned.